Frankfurt Stock Exchange: History

 The origins of the Frankfurt Stock Exchange go back to medieval trade fairs in the 11th century.
 By the 16th century Frankfurt developed into a wealthy and busy city with an economy based on trade and financial services.

 In 1585 a bourse was established to set up fixed currency exchange rates, which is considered to mark the 'birth' of the stock exchange.
-During the following centuries Frankfurt developed into one of the world's first stock exchanges – next to Amsterdam, London and Paris.
+In the following centuries Frankfurt developed into one of the world's first stock exchanges – next to Amsterdam, London and Paris.
 Bankers like Mayer Amschel Rothschild and Max Warburg had substantial influence on Frankfurt's financial trade.

-In 1879 Frankfurt Stock Exchange moved into its new building at Börsenplatz.
+In 1879, the Frankfurt Stock Exchange moved into its new building at Börsenplatz.
 During the final third of the 19th century, Frankfurt was a major financial center in the Atlantic world.

 It was only in 1949 after World War II that the Frankfurt Stock Exchange finally established as the leading stock exchange in Germany with consequently incoming national and international investments.